 Turn Over – How often staff leave a child care program is their turn over.
 Low staff turnover provides more stability for the children and can indicate a positive overall environment.

-Accreditation – Programs may choose to go through an accreditation process which requires its own specific standards and expectations which are higher than licensing standards.
-Missouri recognizes six (6) different accrediting bodies.
-If you would like more information on the different accrediting systems, contact CCAMO.
+Accreditation – Programs may choose to go through an accreditation process requiring standards and expectations above that of licensing standards.
+Missouri recognizes seven (7) different accrediting bodies.

 Below are the various accrediting bodies recognized in Missouri.
 The accreditation process involves programs meeting standards that exceed Missouri’s licensing regulations.
 Each organization has its own set of expectations that programs must reach to earn accreditation status.
 Families can search for accredited programs by using filters available in the Child Care Aware® of Missouri database.
 For more information on a particular accreditation type, follow the link provided.

 Missouri was the first state to establish and apply quality accreditation standards for programs providing care and education for children.
 Missouri Accreditation (MOA) works to enhance the physical, social, emotional, and intellectual growth opportunities available to children in early learning and school age programs across Missouri.
 MOA provides ongoing monitoring, evaluation, and recognition of programs who have met and maintained Missouri Accreditation standards.
 Accreditation criteria include the areas of children’s relationships and interactions, physical environment, programming and curriculum, family and program connections, administration, as well as health, safety, and nutrition.